mrange/pt_src3/README.md

 add.b     (a3,d5.b),d4    ; Do volume calculation, divided by 2 implictly
-                          ; adds the two samples to mix them move.b    d4,(a4)         ; Store the sample in the output buffer addq.l    #2,a4           ; The left & right channel are interleaved on STE ; Therefore add with two swap      d0              ; Restore the fixed point number swap      d1              ; Restore the fixed point number
+                          ; adds the two samples to mix them move.b    d4,(a4)         ; Store the sample in the output buffer addq.l    #2,a4           ; The left & right channel are interleaved on STe ; Therefore add with two swap      d0              ; Restore the fixed point number swap      d1              ; Restore the fixed point number